kinshuk4/daily-coding-problem-solutions/problem1101_1150/README.md

 - Given `N = 4`, return `1` (4)
 - Given `N = 17`, return `2` (16 + 1)
 - Given `N = 18`, return `2` (9 + 9)

+## Daily Coding Problem: Problem #1127 [Medium]

+This problem was asked by Amazon.

+Given a string, find the length of the smallest window that contains every distinct character.
+Characters may appear more than once in the window.

+For example, given "jiujitsu", you should return `5`, corresponding to the final five letters.